wiktordev/AppRTC-Kurento/readme.md

 This is a simple example project in nodejs and j2ee to demonstrate the compatibility of the [AppRTCDemo](https://github.com/njovy/AppRTCDemo) Android App with the [Kurento Media Server](http://www.kurento.org/).

 see for implementations in the named platform folder.
-This is the branch 0.1 which implements the original version which works partly over REST for Android
+This is the branch 0.1 which implements the original version which works 'partly' over REST for Android (android can establish connection to browser - not the other way around)

 ###Documentation:
 -----------------